Reading: Appendix A. Bridges to the first volume

 Agent replaceability, references to ACP/AGENTS.mdPart 15.
 Agent Replaceability

-Team review and evidence packagePart 16.
+Team review and evidence bundlePart 16.
 Teamwork and Code Review

 Qwen Code hooks, PreToolUse and PostToolUsePart 17.
 Qwen Code Hooks

-Practical exam as validation of the entire processPart 22.
-Practical Exam
+Practical capstone as a check of the whole processPart 22.
+Practical Capstone

-SDD dialects: Spec Kit, Kiro, and the textbook's author dialect
+SDD Dialects: Spec Kit, Kiro, the Author's Textbook Dialect

-The applied volume uses the same author dialect as the first volume.
-A detailed comparison with GitHub Spec Kit and AWS Kiro is given in Appendix A of the first volume: artifact correspondence table, recommendations for process migration, limitations of each format.
+The applied volume uses the same author's dialect as the first volume.
+A detailed comparison with GitHub Spec Kit and AWS Kiro is given in Appendix A of the first volume: a table of artifact correspondence, recommendations for transferring the process, and limitations of each format.

-If your team already works in Spec Kit or Kiro, read the chapters of the second volume, mentally renaming requirements.md → /speckit.specify, plan.md → /speckit.plan + /speckit.tasks, validation.md → /speckit.analyze + checklists.
+If the team already works in Spec Kit or Kiro, read the chapters of the second volume while mentally renaming requirements.md → /speckit.specify, plan.md → /speckit.plan + /speckit.tasks, validation.md → /speckit.analyze + checklists.
 The chapters are not rigidly tied to the format: their ideas transfer between dialects without loss of meaning.

-The production scenarios of the second volume mentally unfold on the educational project AgentClinic from the first volume.
-The full description of domain entities — agent-patients, ailments, therapies, appointment bookings, reviews, feedback — is collected in Appendix B of the first volume.
+The production scenarios of the second volume are mentally deployed on the educational AgentClinic project from the first volume.
+A full description of the domain entities — patient agents, ailments, therapies, appointments, reviews, feedback — is collected in Appendix B of the first volume.

-The second volume does not require that the result of the first volume already works in real production infrastructure.
+The second volume does not require the result of the first volume to already work in real production infrastructure.
 All external systems in the chapters are educational sources of events and constraints.
 They are needed to show how the same SDD cycle behaves under the risk of rollback, escalation, metrics, and model budgets.

 When production entities appear in the second volume (appointments-api, node_not_ready, appointment_latency, appointment_latency_spike, high_memory_usage, autoscale_200pct, cdn_error_budget_burn, rate_limit_breach), they are tied to AgentClinic as follows.
-For the exam route, use high_memory_usage as the main case; the other strings help understand local runnable examples and do not require a separate evidence package.
+For the capstone path, use high_memory_usage as the main case; the other rows help you understand the local runnable examples and do not require a separate evidence bundle.

 Educational code from the first volumeDerived production scenario in the second volume

-Route GET / (Hello Hono, Part 7)node_not_ready: replicas do not respond to health-check
+Route GET / (Hello Hono, part 7)node_not_ready: replicas fail to respond to the health check

-Agents page on Hono JSX (Part 11)appointment_latency / appointment_latency_spike: delay on the /agents route
+Agents page on Hono JSX (part 11)appointment_latency / appointment_latency_spike: latency of the /agents route

-SQLite + review migrations (Part 12)high_memory_usage: read spike after deployment
+SQLite + review migrations (part 12)high_memory_usage: spike in reads after deployment

-Clinic operator tone (Part 6)shadow specifications from informal signals
+Clinic operator's tone (part 6)shadow specifications from informal signals

-The README of the applied volume gives a short reading map and a link to this appendix.
-The full domain table lives here, so that when reading any chapter of the second volume, you can quickly recall which educational code corresponds to a production symptom.
+The README of the applied volume provides a short reading map and a link to this appendix.
+The full domain table lives here so that when reading any chapter of the second volume, you can quickly recall which educational code corresponds to the production symptom.

 LayerWhere it is discussed in the second volume

-AgentClinic-production lab frame and minimal routePart 0.
+AgentClinic-production lab framework and minimum pathPart 0.
 AgentClinic-production Lab

-Recovering specifications from traces of a legacy systemPart 1.
-Recovering Specifications from Legacy
+Restoring specifications from the traces of a legacy systemPart 1.
+Spec Archaeology from Legacy

-Controlled defects in specificationsPart 2.
-Specification Defect Diagnosis
+Controlled defects in the specificationPart 2.
+Diagnosing Specification Defects

 Production constitution with immutable and mutable layersPart 3.
 Project Constitution